abbshr/RocketEngine/README.md

           console.log(data);
           // notice that complication request count may be very low in this version
           // because of the explorer's event mechanism,
-          // in this version, you'll get a non-UI-blocked,
+          // in this version, you'll get a UI-non-blocking,
           // for exchange, you'll get a low performance

           // if you insist on sending even small data, great number of times in a loop,